falldamagestudio/Networkable/README.md

 * Create a subclass from ScriptableObject (in this example called PlayerIcon).
 * Tag your PlayerIcon class with the [NetworkableById] attribute.
 * Create a couple of instances of the PlayerIcon class in your Assets folder.
-* Update Networkable's Type IDs and Asset IDs.
+* Update NetworkableSettings's Type IDs and Asset IDs.

 You can now pass a PlayerIcon reference over the network without any extra logic: